QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Constructors

 Every class has a public, parameterless constructor called **default constructor**.
-Explicitely adding a constructor will delete it.
+Explicitly adding a constructor will delete it.

 ```cpp
 struct XXX {